Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 ## Any is any

-If any of TypeScript's oddities is its Original Sin... other than, you know, basically being JavaScript... this is it.
+If any of TypeScript's oddities are its Original Sin... other than, you know, basically being JavaScript... this is it.

-I may have lied earlier, dog3 isn't a dog.
+I may have lied earlier, dogs 2 and 3 aren't dogs.

 ---

-Actually, sidebar, none of the cats or dogs we've created so far are what they're pretending to be...
+Actually, sidebar, none of the cats or dogs we've created so far are cats or dogs...

 At best, they're ducks.